Barroqueiro/sarif-orchestrator/output/Markdown/trivy_image.md

 + <details>
     <summary>Full Description</summary>
     <br>
-    An incorrect TLB flush issue was found in the Linux kernel?s GPU i915 kernel driver, potentially leading to random memory corruption or data leaks.
+    An incorrect TLB flush issue was found in the Linux kernel’s GPU i915 kernel driver, potentially leading to random memory corruption or data leaks.
 This flaw could allow a local user to crash the system or escalate their privileges on the system.
     </details>